rocco/rocco.github.io/_source/about/index.md

 banner: roccocam.jpg
 ---

-Hi, I am Rocco Georgi, this is my portfolio page.
-I am listing some of my educational and professional background here along with skills and milestones that I find worth mentioning.
+Hi, I am Rocco Georgi.
+This is my portfolio page listing some of my educational and professional background along with skills and milestones that I find worth mentioning.
-There are also dedicated pages for [projects][projects] and [events][events].
-You can [hire me as freelancing web technology expert][hireme].
+There are also dedicated pages for some [projects][projects] and [events][events].
+You can [hire me as freelancing web technology expert][hireme] (which is part of the reason why this page is in desperate need of an update).

 ## Background